 A COVID Management Plan, approved by SA Health, will be required for high risk activities.
-As these requirements change, you need to refer to the SA Health Create a COVID Management Plan page to understand when you will need a COVIDSafe Plan, or a COVID Management Plan or both.
+As these requirements are subject to change, you need to refer to the SA Health Create a COVID Management Plan page to understand when you will need a COVID Safe Plan, or a COVID Management Plan or both.

-A COVID Management Plan is a more comprehensive plan than the online COVIDSafe Plan.
+A COVID Management Plan is a more comprehensive plan than the online COVID Safe Plan.
 The COVID Management Plan is required to adequately describe the management of higher risks associated with hosting larger numbers of people onsite and hosting higher risk activities.